::The whole Data Stack industry is focused on the Wrong Problem

 ::AI / The Chatbot Problem

-Every data vendor bolted on the same AI feature: a chatbot that writes SQL.
-They call it a "copilot" or "analyst" or "assistant."
-They all do roughly the same thing—and they all have the same limitation: the underlying architecture wasn't designed for AI.
+Pretty much every data vendor has bolted on the same AI feature: a chatbot that writes SQL, generates DAGs, or builds pipelines.
+They call it a "copilot" or "analyst" or "assistant" depending on the marketing budget.
+They all do roughly the same thing, and they all run into the same wall: the underlying architecture was never built with AI in mind.

 | Stat | Source |